MudMoh/Alx_DjangoLearnLab/django_blog/README.md

 - User registration and login
 - Profile management
 - Post display and CRUD operations
+- Comment system for posts
 - Secure authentication with CSRF protection
-- Author-only editing and deletion of posts
+- Author-only editing and deletion of posts and comments

 ## Setup